raspberrypi/rpi-imager/doc/performance/README.md

 - 0–1, 1–2, 2–4, 4–8, 8–16, 16–32, 32–64, 64–128, 128–256, 256–512, 512–1024, 1024+

 This approach captures both the typical throughput and any variability or stalls.

+**Phase descriptions:**
+- **Download**: Compressed bytes received from network or read from cache
+- **Decompress**: Uncompressed bytes output from the decompressor (xz, gzip, zstd, etc.)
+- **Write**: Uncompressed bytes written to the storage device
+- **Verify**: Bytes read back from the device during verification

+By separating decompress from write, you can identify whether the bottleneck is CPU-bound decompression or I/O-bound disk writes.

 ## JSON Schema